JennyLi2/Web-Interface-for-Remote-Python-Computation/readme.md

 ```
 The text in square brackets [ ] can be replaced accordingly, while the others are fixed terms and should not be changed.

 "[option 1]" and "[option 2]" are the names of the scripts to be shown in the dropdown list for users to select.
 More options can be added following the above format.
-Each script should have an array of input fields that specifies the inputs it needs for the computation.
+Each script should have an array of input fields that specify the inputs it needs for the computation.

 An input field should have the following attributes:
 * label